nachocaru/xaprb.com/content/blog/2007-03-30-comparison-of-table-sync-algorithms.md

     Benchmark results for top-down and bottom-up algorithms to synchronize remote MySQL tables.
 ---
-I&#8217;ve been working on [how to efficiently compare and synchronize data between two tables on different MySQL servers][1].
-I&#8217;ve also been working on a tool, sort of like [rsync for database tables][2], which implements both algorithms.
+I've been working on [how to efficiently compare and synchronize data between two tables on different MySQL servers][1].
+I've also been working on a tool, sort of like [rsync for database tables][2], which implements both algorithms.
 I [profiled][2] it to see how well the comparison algorithms work on real data.
 This article is about the results.

 ### The data and profiling results

 I used a sample of real data from a production database.
-It&#8217;s fairly simple &#8212; just a bunch of numbers and timestamps, 13 columns in all.
+It's fairly simple &#8212; just a bunch of numbers and timestamps, 13 columns in all.
 The primary key is an integer, and there is a secondary index on another two columns, which makes it a good candidate for a three-stage drilldown via the top-down algorithm.
 There are exactly 50,000 rows in the sample I used, and the indexes and data come to just over 8MB in an InnoDB table.

 For the tests, I created two copies of the data on the same server, and then changed one of the tables in four different ways.
 I deleted five rows randomly, 500 rows randomly, and where col2=60, which is 11,424 rows.
 Finally, I randomly incremented col6 in one row.
 These are the kinds of data corruptions I see on this table in production.

 I ran these tests on a Dell Inspiron 5000 laptop with a 500MHz processor from 1999.
-Don&#8217;t pay attention to the absolute numbers, as I&#8217;m sure you will not be serving data from a laptop whose circuitry starts to screech when it displays an animated cursor (yes, that does happen&#8230;).
+Don't pay attention to the absolute numbers, as I'm sure you will not be serving data from a laptop whose circuitry starts to screech when it displays an animated cursor (yes, that does happen&#8230;).

 You can [download the test data and the profiling results (1.4MB)][3] if you wish.

-The following table shows some key statistics from the profiling. &#8216;td&#8217; stands for top-down and &#8216;bu&#8217; stands for bottom-up, which are the two algorithms I&#8217;m comparing here.
+The following table shows some key statistics from the profiling. 'td' stands for top-down and 'bu' stands for bottom-up, which are the two algorithms I'm comparing here.

 <table class="borders collapsed">
   <tr>